-This article will cover the best tips for successful email marketing management that will help you manage your subscriber list and monetize properly.
+This article will cover my 8 best tips for successful email marketing management that will help you manage your subscriber list and monetize properly.

-These tips will keep your unsubscribe rate at a minimal level while optimizing your conversion rates.
+These email marketing management tips will also keep your unsubscribe rate at a minimal level while optimizing your conversion rates.

 Email marketing remains one of the best ways to find new customers, sell your products and services and create a loyal following for your brand.